HIV Prevention Trials Network: Mission statement

 The HPTN is dedicated to the discovery and development of new and innovative research strategies to reduce the acquisition and transmission of HIV.

 Leadership

 The HPTN leadership group is a subset of the Executive Committee (EC).
 The EC includes investigators from the Clinical Trials Units (CTUs), the Leadership and Operations Center (LOC), the Statistical and Data Management Center (SDMC), the Laboratory Center (LC), Community representatives, National Institutes of Health (NIH) representatives, and other individuals with expertise in HPTN scientific research areas.

-The EC, under the direction of HPTN Principal Investigators (PIs) Dr. Myron Cohen, and Dr. Wafaa El-Sadr in conjunction with the NIH, sets the research priorities of the HPTN and directs its scientific agenda.
+The EC, under the direction of HPTN Principal Investigators (PIs) in conjunction with the NIH, sets the research priorities of the HPTN and directs its scientific agenda.

+As of December 2025, Drs.
+Raphael Landovitz and Sinead Delany-Moretlwe lead the HPTN as co-principal investigators.

 Network groups and committees

 The HPTN is a global network of investigators from Clinical Trials Units (CTUs), Leadership and Operations Center (LOC) which includes recognized experts in HIV prevention, leadership partners from the network Laboratory Center (LC) and Statistical and Data Management Center (SDMC) and various working groups (WGs) and committees charged with the scientific management and operational support of the network.

 The EC Chair recommends, and the full EC approves, chair(s) and membership of the HPTN committees.
 Committee members serve for the duration of the cooperative agreement, and chairs serve three-year terms unless otherwise specified.
 Terms of committee chairs may be extended with the approval of the EC Chair.
 In addition to the scientific committees and working groups, there are four key standing Network oversight and operations committees: Science Review Committee (SRC), Study Monitoring Committee (SMC), Manuscript Review Committee (MRC), and Performance Evaluation Committee (PEC).